Terms & Conditions

 MARQUEE WEIGHTS COMPLIANCE

 Millthorpe can at times experience high wind.
 It is a requirement that all marquees have weights attached at all times.
-Tent pegs are not permitted on Redmond Oval or in Millthorpe Public School.
+Tent pegs are not permitted on Redmond Oval.

 Millthorpe Public School grounds and Redmond Oval are smoke free zones under NSW law and Cancer Council recommendations.